-(Continuing Wages, California Labor Code § 201.3, 201.5, 203, 204 On Behalf of Plaintiffs and the Class Against All Defendants)
+(Continuing Wages, California Labor Code § 201.5, 203 On Behalf of Plaintiffs and the Class Against All Defendants)

-55. Plaintiffs reallege and incorporate herein by reference the allegations contained in this Complaint as though fully set forth herein.

-- 56. Defendants employed Plaintiff.
-As of the date of filing of this Complaint, Plaintiffs have not been timely compensated in full for their services. - 57.
-Upon information and belief, Plaintiffs, Aggrieved Employees and the Class have not been timely compensated for their services.
-Plaintiffs and the Class consistently worked more than 6-hour and/or 12-hour shifts.
-However, they were required to keep their walkie-talkies, cell phones and/or radios on their persons, turned on and audible at all times, including during their faux rest periods and faux meal breaks and/or they were precluded from leaving the set during their breaks.
-Accordingly, they were denied their breaks and are entitled to an additional thirty minutes of earned wages for each faux meal break as well as the applicable premium wage. - 58.
-Defendants' failure to compensate Plaintiffs and Class Members within the time for which provision is made by section 201.5 of the California Labor Code, despite their knowledge of their obligation to do so, was and is "willful" as the word is used in section 203. - 59.
-Pursuant to section 203 of the California Labor code, Plaintiffs and Class Members are entitled to continuing wages from Defendants in an amount according to proof.
+- 51. Plaintiffs reallege and incorporate herein by reference the allegations contained in this Complaint as though fully set forth herein. - 52.
+Plaintiffs were not paid all wages accrued upon separation from employment. - 53.
+Defendants' failure to compensate Plaintiffs and Class Members within the time for which provision is made by section 201.5 of the California Labor Code, despite their knowledge of their obligation to do so, was and is "willful" as the word is used in section 203, demand for such wages having been made since the Production concluded in 2019. - 54.
+Pursuant to section 203 of the California Labor code, Plaintiffs and Class Members are entitled to continuing wages from Defendants in an amount according to proof, and Plaintiffs are entitled to penalties of at least \$20,000, each.
 Plaintiffs and Class Members are also entitled to recover costs and reasonable attorneys' fees under section 218.5 of the California Labor Code.